 She is a trained and an experienced communication strategist, marketer, editor, and public speaking trainer.
 She holds a B.A in English Language from University of Ibadan, and M.Sc. in Media Communication from Pan-Atlantic University.
 She has attended series of capacity development seminars.

 Prior to Joining FATE Foundation, Blessing worked as the Head of Corporate Communications and Marketing at Fifth Gear Plus Consulting; a business consulting firm.
 She also served as the Business Development Officer and Editor at Commercial Law Development Services, a legal support organization as well as the Lead Trainer at BUS Public Speaking Academy.

 At FATE Foundation, Blessing is responsible for developing creative and innovative communication and storytelling strategies in line with FATE Foundation’s strategic goals and priorities in other to increase her reach and visibility.

-Oluchi Johnson-Achibiri is the content creator for FATE Foundation.
-She has about 11 years of experience in management consulting and a wealth of knowledge but not limited to Content Writing and management, Project Management, Due Diligence Investigations, Business Process Re-engineering, Loan Reconciliation, Training, Recruitment, and Firm Branding.
+Oluchi Johnson-Achibiri, also known as OJA, is the Digital Product Manager for FATE Foundation.
+She has about 11 years of experience in management consulting and a wealth of knowledge not limited to Content Writing and management, Project Management, Due Diligence Investigations, Business Process Re-engineering, Loan Reconciliation, Training, Recruitment, and Firm Branding.

 Omolola leads the Human Resources unit and drives the People Strategy at FATE Foundation.
 She is responsible for developing, implementing and reviewing the HR Policy of the Foundation in respect of employee relations, talent management, performance management, compensation management, payroll administration, leave management, recruitment and selection, employee onboarding, learning and development, policy formulation, conflict management, exit management etc.